 He is a member of the Financial Services Lawyers Association’s Advisory Board and a Centre for Effective Dispute Resolution accredited mediator.

 He has volunteered as a mentor for the Social Mobility Foundation and more recently chaired an educational fundraising charity.

 Malcolm joined the RDC in August 2016.

 He was a partner at Slaughter and May specialising in competition matters for over 25 years until his retirement in 2009.
-Since 2009 he has been a Panel member of the Competition and Markets Authority (formerly the Competition Commission).
-He was a non-executive director of the Cambridge University Hospitals NHS Trust from 2010 to 2012, and a director of the Solicitors Regulation Authority from 2009 to 2013.
-Since 2012 he has been a member of the Conduct Committee and Chair of the Case Management Committee of the Financial Reporting Council.
+Since 2009, he has been a Panel member of the Competition and Markets Authority (formerly the Competition Commission).
+He was a non-executive director of the Cambridge University Hospitals NHS Trust from 2010 to 2012 and a director of the Solicitors Regulation Authority from 2009 to 2013.
+Between 2012 and 2019, he was a member of the Conduct Committee and Chair of the Case Management Committee of the Financial Reporting Council.